Learning how to meal prep, when you do it right, can be a lifesaver.

 Meal Planning Lunch / Dinner — Recipe #3

 This is a good option if you meal prep to lose weight.
 It’s a well-balanced meal that’s easy to prepare ahead of time.
 Sweet potatoes are packed full of nutrients and are excellent sources for beta carotene, potassium and vitamin C.

-The recipe is for a shawarma chicken, so it uses paprika and cumin to spice the meat mildly, which I love, but you can miss these out if you want to.
+The recipe is for a shawarma chicken, so it calls for paprika and cumin to spice the meat mildly, which I love, but you can leave these out if you want to.

 Here, the recipe uses boneless and skinless chicken breasts that are cut into bite-size pieces.
 However, if you prefer to use thighs or other parts of the chicken, it will also work great.